Princess Gwenevere and the Jewel Riders: Premise

-The series is set on the legendary island of Avalon, where mystical jewels help their users cast spells, and whose inhabitants include several characters from Arthurian legend, such as Merlin and the Lady of the Lake.
-It is threatened by unstable "wild magic", which comes from another dimension also known as Wild Magic and is kept in check by the Crown Jewels of the Kingdom, which each represent a realm of Avalon.
+The series is set on the legendary island of Avalon, here portrayed as magic kingdom where mystical jewels help their users cast spells, and whose inhabitants include several characters from Arthurian legend, such as Merlin and the Lady of the Lake.
+It is threatened by unstable "wild magic", which comes from another dimension also known as Wild Magic and is kept in check by the seven Crown Jewels of the Kingdom, each representing a realm of Avalon.
 The story takes place a thousand years after Merlin's initial victory over the evil queen Morgana and her dark wizards.
-The eponymous Jewel Riders are an order of magical guardians of the city of New Camelot who, mentored by Merlin and aided by their magic animals, have defended the realm and its people for centuries, with each generation bequeathing their jewels to the next generation.
+The eponymous Jewel Riders are an order of young magical guardians of the city of New Camelot who, mentored by Merlin and aided by their magic animals, have defended the realm and its people for centuries, with each generation bequeathing their jewels to the next generation.
 When a new evil threatens Avalon and Merlin suddenly disappears, the current generation of Jewel Riders is tasked with recovering the scattered Crown Jewels and containing wild magic before it gets out of control.

 The latest incarnation of the group consists of its leader, the 16-year-old Princess Gwenevere, a distant descendant of King Arthur's wife, Queen Guinevere, who was named after her, and her friends Fallon and Tamara.
 In addition to granting them powers, their personal jewels allow them to safely traverse the tunnels of Wild Magic and communicate with their Special Friends, magic animals who wear a jewel identical to that of their rider.
-They are often aided by the Pack, a trio of wolf-riding knights of Avalon who wield the Forest Stones.
+They are often aided by the also-teenage but male Pack, a trio of wolf-riding knights of Avalon who wield the Forest Stones.
 Together, they fight against the evil Lady Kale, the former princess of Avalon who wields dark magic and seeks to command all magic and rule the kingdom.
 An emphasis is placed on the "power of friendship", which allows the Jewel Riders to overcome evil and befriend some of their enemies.
-In the second season, the threat to Avalon is not yet over, and the Jewel Riders must fight against not only Kale but also even more powerful Morgana.
+In the second season, the threat to Avalon is not yet over, and the Jewel Riders must fight against not only Kale but also the even more powerful Morgana.
 Instead of the Crown Jewels, they search for another set of magical jewels, the Wizard Jewels, along the way battling the forces of darkness and working to contain the continued chaos in the magic.